availabs/avail-transportation-resiliency-metrics/processing/osm_nysdot_ris_conflation/NOTES/AVAIL_Road_Network_Resilience_Analysis_Technical_Documentation.md

 1. Ports and Railroad terminals.

-   1. These are critial locations in the transportation network.
+   1. These are critical locations in the transportation network.
       1. Simple road network analysis will treat them as dead ends.
    1. Hypothesis: Truck AADT will show the importance of the roads to/from these locations.